SISKIYOU MOTOR SPEEDWAY RUNNING RULES

 15. All classes (unless otherwise noted): The winner of the main event from the previous week will be required to start at the rear of the field for the main event the following week only, no matter where you qualify in your heat race.

 Time Limits/Race Length

-1. Races will have a time limit as follows: one minute per lap for all races.
-The clock starts when the green flag falls.
-All racing will stop at 11:00 pm curfew.
+1. Races will have a time limits as follows: One minute per lap for all races.
+The clock starts ticking when the green flag waves.
+Exceptions may be made during red flag conditions.
+All racing will cease at the 11:00 pm curfew.

-1. All participants acknowledge and accept full responsibility for injuries, damages or other losses that may occur to themselves and their property as a result of participation in this event.
-They further acknowledge that they have read the general release contained in the application form and understands its meaning.
+1. All participants acknowledge and accept full responsibility for injuries, damages or other losses that may occur to themselves and their property as a result of participation in this sport.
+They further acknowledge that they have read the general release contained in the application form and understand its meaning.

 3. Officials reserve the right to confiscate and hold any parts and/or equipment not conforming to the rules.

 4. Officials reserve the right to judge, decide and establish what constitutes a legal part or car.

 5. There will not be any grace races for cars that do not meet the 2015 SMS class rules.